brunomaletta/DynamicPatternMatching/README.md

-# Dynamic Array
+# Dynamic Pattern Matching

 Implementation of the algorithms described in my MSc.
 Represents a dynamic pattern, subject to character insertion and deletion.
+Building for a text of size $n$ takes $\mathcal O(n)$ time, and each character insertion or deletion takes $\mathcal O(\log n)$ time, with high probability.
+Computing the number of matches or indices of matches takes constant time.

 <details>
 <summary>Example</summary>